cypherpunk-academy/2064/en/070_2023_The Manifesto_2.md

 "9-- people can't be numbers anymore.
 A person cannot be statistically recorded.
 It kills him.
-The sentence "Eleven people died in firefight" kills people a second time.
+The sentence "Eleven people died in a firefight" kills people a second time.
-In reality it was Anke, Helmut, Tim, Trevor, Silke, Antje, Lisa, Jochen, Leon, Aischa and Finn.
+In reality, it was Anke, Helmut, Tim, Trevor, Silke, Antje, Lisa, Jochen, Leon, Aischa, and Finn.
 They all died in different ways, they all had individual lives.
 They were just together when they died.
 People can't be numbers anymore, people are people."